 We are a traveling children's ski and snowboard program.
 For a modest annual membership fee and a weekly trip cost, we allow students ages 8 - 18 to engage in winter snowsports and learn to become proficient skiers and boarders.
-We travel in coach buses to Wilmot Mountain (a Vail resort property) each Saturday during the winter season.
-Payment for each trip happens the week of each trip, so no having to know your schedule in advance.
+We travel in coach buses to Wilmot Mountain (a Vail resort property) or Alpine Valley Saturdays and Sundays during the winter season.
+Payment for each trip happens the week of each trip.
+There is no advance sign up.

 We guarantee that regardless of any previous experience, each member will receive personal attention from Wilmot's most outstanding certified instructors during their lesson.

 Our adult supervision extends beyond the bus trip to the slopes and inside the lodge.
 Blizzard parents and supervisors are always there for our members.